 Olive Tapenade recipe to serve and wow your guests!
-This is an easy homemade olive tapenade using kalamata and black olives.
-For easy appetizers that deliver flavour, texture and style start right here!
+This is an easy homemade olive tapenade using Kalamata and black olives.
+For easy appetizers serve with homemade pita chips for fuss free entertaining!

 Make your own olive tapenade with simple, easy to find ingredients found at your local Woolworths or Coles!

 This olive tapenade is sophisticated and stylish, but ridiculously easy to make.
 You can literally throw the ingredients together!
 Serve it with our Easy Crostini for a no fuss recipe idea!
 Easy no cook appetizers can be done in advance so you can party with your guests and not be stuck in the kitchen!

 You can eat olive tapenade with just about anything!
 Think crackers and bread or pasta and fish recipes.

 My favourite ways to serve it are with:

 - toast points (shown here)

 You can also serve it on a Grazing Platter or with fancy cheeses like goats and ricotta.